RichardMatsen/mwb-v2-redux/docs/redux-store.md

   * therefore, it is easiest to make state branches nullable
   * subscriptions on nullable brances may return null (until initialized), and therefore need additional guard code at the point of use.
 See section below on **selector-helpers**.

-## The library
+### The library

 Redux state store was implemented with [angular-redux/store](https://github.com/angular-redux/store).
-This library is relatively unopinionated, so is a good choice if you want to work from basic principles.
+This library is relatively un-opinionated, so is a good choice if you want to work from basic principles.

 This library provides:

 * an injectable reference to the store, mainly used to access the `dispatch()` function

 ```javascript
   import { NgRedux } from '@angular-redux/store';
   import { IAppState } from '../store/state/AppState';